Doctor of Philosophy (Ph.D.) Program Requirements

 To complete their coursework requirement, Doctoral students entering the doctoral program with a Bachelor’s degree must take a number of courses, while maintaining a minimum GPA.
 Specifically, students must take the following course.

-1. At least thirty nine approved credit hours of engineering, math, and science at the 4xx level or higher,
+1. At least thirty three approved credit hours of engineering, math, and science at the 4xx level or higher,

 2. A total of three credit hours of technical communication, VG50X – Technical Communication.
 Each graduated student must complete all three courses (VG501,VG502,VG503) with a composite GPA of 3.0 or above in order to meet the graduation requirement.